 Why License Type Matters for Your Home Project

 When you hire an HVAC contractor in Las Vegas, you're trusting them with a system that keeps your family comfortable in 115-degree summers.
 The type of license they hold tells you a lot about their qualifications, experience, and the scope of work they can legally perform.
+For a broader look at what to evaluate, see our guide on how to choose an HVAC contractor in Las Vegas.

 Nevada regulates HVAC contractors through the Nevada State Contractors Board (NSCB).
-Not all HVAC licenses are created equal — and most homeowners have no idea there's a difference.
+Not all HVAC licenses are created equal, and most homeowners have no idea there's a difference.

 C-21: Full Refrigeration & Air Conditioning